U.S. Track & Field and Cross Country Coaches Association

-The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) is a New Orleans, Louisiana-based professional association representing men's and women's cross country and track & field coaches in the United States.
-The organization has about 8,000 members.
-94% of NCAA track & field programs are members of USTFCCCA.
+The U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) is a New Orleans–based non-profit professional association representing men's and women's cross country and track & field coaches in the United States.
+The organization includes thousands of coaches from the NCAA, NAIA, NJCAA, and state high school athletic associations.

 The group serves as an advocate for coaches, providing a national forum to address their needs.
 It also serves as a lobbyist for coaches' interests, and a "liaison between the various stakeholders" in the sport.

 Hall of Fame

 The organization is the custodian of the USTFCCCA Coaches Hall of Fame, founded in 1995.

 The Bowerman

-The organization administers the highest award given in collegiate track & field, The Bowerman.
+The organization administers the highest award given to collegiate student athletes in track & field, The Bowerman.
 The award was founded in 2009.